 Although some organic matter is necessary for agricultural soil to maintain its productivity, much of the agricultural waste can be turned directly into biochar, bio oil, and syngas.

-The two main methods for biochar production are fast pyrolysis and slow pyrolysis.
+The two main methods for biochar production (sometimes also referred to as charcoal) are fast pyrolysis and slow pyrolysis.
 The biochar yield is more than 50% in slow pyrolysis but it takes hours to complete.
 On the other hand, fast pyrolysis yields 20% biochar and takes seconds for complete pyrolysis.
 In addition, fast pyrolysis gives 60% bio-oil and 20% syngas.